Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     b. _Click_ on "New repository" next.

-5. Enter a repository name
+5. Enter a repository name by _typing_ the following:

     ![enter repository name](./assets/uploadS5.png)

     a.
-If your project folder name is not `rock_paper_scissors`, enter the name you used instead.
+If your project folder name is not `rock_paper_scissor`, enter the name you used instead.

-6. Click create repository
+6. Create repository by _clicking_ the following:

     ![create repository](./assets/uploadS6.png)